 The most popular spectator points are near the Aid Stations.
 These are the only locations where the courses are near roads.
 See the Google Map of Birkie Trail Run Events for locations.
 If you are planning to cheer on a runner at an aid station, please keep away from the immediate area around the workers.
 The Fire Tower Aid Station is on a very rough road and is only accessible by a vehicle with high clearance.

-Every participant in the Birkie Trail Run, Relay & Trek events will receive a commemorative t-shirt and a ticket for a post-race BBQ meal, including your first Birkie Brewski Beer or soda for free!
+Every participant in the Birkie Trail Run, Relay & Trek events will receive a commemorative t-shirt and a post-race meal, including your first Birkie Brewski Beer or soda for free!

 Ultra runners who finish within the 17.5 hour cut-off will receive a gift commemorating their finish.

-A total pursue of $4300 will be awarded to top overall and Master (40+) male and female finishers in the half marathon according to the table below.
+A total purse of $4300 will be awarded to top overall and Master (40+) male and female finishers in the half marathon according to the table below.

 |Place||Prize Money (US $)|

 The first male and female across the line in the 5K will receive a certificate for a pair of Salomon shoes.
 Second and third place overall in the 5k, male and female, will each receive a gift card for the Birkie Store.